muhammad-alamin1/shoping-cart-dom/README.md

 # shopping-cart-dom

-* A general dynamic site of a bank has been created using javaScript DOM.
+* A general dynamic site of a shopping cart has been created using javaScript DOM.